 In an age where time rich services are offered at a premium, such services make great Christmas gifts and cost you little more than a bit of time and energy.
 Rather than spending on a gift, fashion a homemade Christmas voucher and offer your time for your specific skill set.
 One of the best Christmas presents I’ve ever had was a voucher for 6 hours ironing.

-I buy cheap blank card stock or index cards for next to nothing in places like and draw on a fun design or get creative with some old Christmas cards or on the front then write or print the voucher on the other side.
+I buy cheap blank card stock or index cards for next to nothing in places like The Works and Poundland and draw on a fun design or get creative with some old Christmas cards or free ribbon on the front then write or print the voucher on the other side.

 What to write –